J Luxe Website Rebuild Series: 8 Completed Parts on SEO and Conversion

 This part covers the exact audit process used to map technical issues, content gaps, UX friction, and local SEO opportunities before writing a single line of code.

-I will share how we scored each page by intent, conversion potential, ranking opportunity, and implementation effort, so every next step had a clear reason.
+It shows how we scored each page by intent, conversion potential, ranking opportunity, and implementation effort, so every next step had a clear reason.

 You will also get the prioritization model we used to avoid wasted work and keep stakeholders aligned.